ASaiM/framework/README.md

 $ docker run -i -t -p 8080:80 quay.io/bebatut/asaim-framework /bin/bash
 ```

-and manually invokes the `/usr/bin/launch_galaxy_instance` script to start PostgreSQL, Apache and Galaxy and download the need databases.
+and manually invokes the `startup` script to start PostgreSQL, Apache and Galaxy and download the need databases.

 > For a more specific configuration, you can have a look at the [documentation of the Galaxy Docker Image](http://bgruening.github.io/docker-galaxy-stable/).